Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

   executed **at least** this many times in a request.
 - **ResultSetRowCountThreshold**: Fails when a command returns **more** rows than this value.

-You can also enable automatic assertions on every page change:
+You can also enable automatic assertions on every page change (enabled by default):

 ```csharp
 configuration.SqlQueryMonitoringConfiguration.RunSqlQueryMonitoringAssertionOnAllPageChanges = true;